Associate Professor and Chair of Religion

 Ph.D., Rice University, 2006

 Robert Erlewine is an Associate Professor in the Religion Department at Illinois Wesleyan.

-He teaches modern and post-modern religious thought, especially its Jewish, Christian and post-Christian varieties; the Jewish religious tradition; the problem of evil; philosophers reading the Bible; and philosophical and theological accounts of pluralism and tolerance.
+He teaches modern religious thought and continental thought.
+He teaches courses in the Jewish religious tradition; the problem of evil; philosophers and the Bible; and philosophical and theological accounts of pluralism and tolerance.

 Professor Erlewine holds graduate degrees from Boston College (M.A. in Philosophy) and Rice University (Ph.D in Religious Studies).
-He is the author of Monotheism and Tolerance: Recovering a Religion of Reason with Indiana University press.
-He has published articles in Jewish Studies Quarterly, Journal of Jewish Thought and Philosophy, and Journal of Visual Arts Practice.
-He has written on such figures as Hermann Cohen, Moses Mendelssohn, Abraham Joshua Heschel, Franz Rosenzweig, Moses Maimonides, and Eugen Rosenstock-Huessy, and on such topics as the Jewish responses to German-Protestant Biblicism, the problematic relationship between theology and philosophy in Jewish-Christian dialogue, and ethical problems involved in representing the Holocaust.
+He is the author of Monotheism and Tolerance: Recovering a Religion of Reason with Indiana University Press.
+He has published articles on various figures in modern Jewish thought in a variety of journals and edited collections.

-Professor Erlewine has been appointed the Managing Editor of the Journal of Jewish Thought and Philosophy.
+Professor Erlewine has served as the Managing Editor of the Journal of Jewish Thought and Philosophy since 2011.